HardAndHeavy/devbox/README.md

 **Docker-Powered**: Clean, reproducible, and isolated environments for every stack.
 **Blazing-Fast Workflow**: Write code in your favorite IDE on your local machine; the app inside the container updates automatically.
-**Polyglot Playground**: From Python's FastAPI to Rust's Axum, explore a diverse "zoo" of technologies.
+**Polyglot Playground**: From Python's FastAPI to Rust's Actix Web, explore a diverse "zoo" of technologies.
 **Side-by-Side Comparison**: The perfect tool to write your next comparison article or choose the right stack for your new project.

 ### Frameworks Included